AitonGoldman/PSS_Qualifying/docs/tutorial/LocalInstall.md

   - `git clone https://github.com/AitonGoldman/PSS_Qualifying.git`
 - Run the package install script to install all needed packages
   - `cd PSS_Qualifying; bash utils/ops/install_packages.sh`
-- Run the pyenv initialization script to install pyenv and python 3
-  - `source utils/ops/initialize_pyenv_environment.sh`
-  - `pyenv` allows you to easily manage (and switch between) multiple versions of python
-  - After running the pyenv initialization script, it will ask you to add 2 lines to your bashrc or bash_profile.
-Do it
-  - Start a new shell to pickup the changes

 # On OS X
 - Clone the PSS_Qualifying repo